-Members are inducted into the Hall of Fame by the club director at the Spring Rally.
+Members are inducted into the Hall of Fame by the club director.
 They are club members who have made significant contributions to the Vintage Trailer and Motor Coach community.
-If you would like to nominate a TCT member for the Hall of Fame – send a note to Forrest Bone
+If you would like to nominate a TCT member for the Hall of Fame – send a note to Terry Bone

 Current Hall of Fame Members include:

 While we attended the Lincoln Highway Conference, we received a call from Ken Faber, TCT member.